How many Quads are there?

-You'd be surpised how many people have never thought of it - that the name "Qaud" is a number Four.
+You'd be surprised how many people have never thought of it - that the name "Quad" is the number four.

-Without our Quads we would not be able to stand - we would buckle at the knees.
-Some people do, because the Quads have issues.
+Without Quads we would not be able to stand - we would buckle at the knees.
+Some people do, because their Quads have issues.

 The four Quadricep muscles work together to straighten (extend) the knee joint.
 If they don't work, the knee cannot straighten.

-Get a massage to lengthen the tissue along the thigh and around the knee.
+2. Get a massage to release chronic cramps and lengthen the tissue along the thigh and around the knee.

-Foam roll the Quads.
-Foam rolling is very effective to roll out basic tension.
+3. Foam roll the Quads.
+Foam rolling is very effective to roll out tension.